strcoder4007/Mario-Reinforcement-Learning/README.md

    This command will install all necessary packages including `gym`, `gym-retro`, and `stable-baselines3`.

-3. Import the ROM for Super Mario Bros. into gym-retro:
+3. Import the ROM: The ROM for Super Mario Bros. can be found in the repo itself, use the following command to import it into gym-retro:

    ```bash
    python -m retro.import